volf52/savt-semester-project/README.md

-## Boilerplate for MERN app with Login/Register App backend
+## Undergrad Semester project for System Analysis and Design

 ---